Evelyn Mackin Grant

 This prestigious award is given to an occupational or physical therapist who will be traveling to an under served area, has contributed to the body of knowledge of hand therapy through teaching, volunteering or participating in research.
 The recipient travels to a single or various hand therapy facilities, presenting on any domain of hand therapy.
 Then upon his or her return shares the “pearls” learned from the experience.

 TYPES OF STUDIES:

-A descriptive study, qualitative study, and/or collection of related case studies can be used to focus on the emerging trends in hand and upper extremity treatment and/or new treatment methods.
+A descriptive study, qualitative study, and/or collection of related case studies can be used to describe the experience.

 Evelyn Mackin Grant Criteria

 The Evelyn Mackin Grant for Education by a Traveling Hand Therapist is a prestigious award given to an occupational or physical therapist who has contributed to Hand Therapy through teaching, volunteer service, inter-professional medical education, research and/or publications in hand therapy.
 The therapist receiving this award must exhibit a passion for learning and a willingness to contribute newly acquired knowledge to colleagues in the profession through written communications and/or professional presentations and clinical interactions.
 The AHTF is proud to bestow this award to a fellow hand therapist on an annual basis.

 Reimbursement of travel and educational materials up $3,000.00 US (three thousand US dollars) depending upon qualified application, may be used only for the proposed educational visit by a travelling therapist.

 Recipient must be a current member of the American Society of Hand Therapists or a Certified Hand Therapist actively practicing hand therapy, and with the freedom to travel for a minimum of five business days.
 Recipient may not be concurrently applying for any other AHFT grant, nor be the recipient of an AHTF grant in the past five years.